maxgio92/notes/content/notes/program-execution-environment.md

 ![stack-walking](https://raw.githubusercontent.com/maxgio92/notes/5eeff1703e85c00799e7af0117a3898918d7a438/content/notes/stack-walking.avif)

-And this comes to the next episode of this series, which will dive into how to program stack unwinding, leveraging frame pointers.
+And this comes to the next episode of this series, which will dive into how to program stack unwinding and how to account for each function CPU time!

+I hope this has been interesting to you.
+Any feedback is more than appreciated.

+See you in the next episode!

 ### Clarification about the register names